The Raymond R. November LLEAP Award

-The LLEAP Writing Awards recognize students for excellent writing.
-The students who write the paper selected as the top paper of the school year in LLEAP 2, LLEAP 3-Litigation, and LLEAP 3-Transactions will each receive a cash prize and be recognized at an award ceremony.
-Panels of practitioners and judges select the winning papers from submissions chosen by the LLEAP professors.
+The students who write the paper selected as the top paper of the school year in LLEAP 3- Litigation, LLEAP 3-Transactions and LLEAP 3-Appellate Practice will each receive a cash prize and be recognized at an award ceremony.
+Panels of practitioners and judges select the winning papers from submissions chosen by the LLEAP 3 professors.

 Teaching Assistants are second- and third-year law students who work with LLEAP students under the supervision of the LLEAP faculty.
 Teaching Assistants assist the LLEAP faculty with research and drafting the problems that students work on in the LLEAP courses.
 They also meet with students in one-on-one conferences to provide feedback on research and writing assignments, act as clients in simulation exercises, and provide other assistance to the LLEAP faculty.